seany067/seany067/README.md

 ### Hi there 👋

+I'm a second year computer science student at Royal Holloway University of London.
+Building my skillset as a full stack developer.

 <!--
 **seany067/seany067** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.